JoBalk/pylontech-control-service/README.md

 This project includes a damon which switches a raspberry PI output for a specific percentage of the battery system.
 It also includes a telegram-bot which gives the data to the outside world.

+This project can be used for home-automation.
+Especially for using the battery in an IOT-environment.

 ## Usage

 ### The battery daemon